Higher Chern bands in helical homotrilayer transition metal dichalcogenides: Hartree-Fock Phase Diagram

 To explain the phase boundaries of the dominant $C=0,-2,1$ phases, we consider the HF band structure in Fig.~\ref{fig:u_HF_transition} for $\theta=7.4^\circ$, where the top non-interacting band has $C=1$ with a small direct gap.
 We find that interactions consistently enhance the bandwidth of the HF valence band.
 This observation can be motivated by considering the properties of the single-particle Bloch functions.
 In a large region around the $\Gamma$ point, the Bloch functions of the top valence band are mostly localized on the middle layer and do not change appreciably with $\bm{k}$, as encoded by the Fubini-Study metric.
 Around the mBZ boundary where the single-particle gap to the adjacent band is reduced, the Bloch functions vary more rapidly with $\bm{k}$, especially near the $M$ points (see Appendix~\ref{app:QG_results}).
-As a result, the Fock self-energy at those points is suppressed, which relatively raises the HF energy at $\Gamma$ point upon hole-doping.
+As a result, for such $\bm{k}$, the magnitudes of the form factors $M_{\bm{k},\bm{q},\sigma}^{nn}$ are reduced even for small momentum transfer $\bm{q}$.
+This suppresses the Fock self-energy at these points (see Eq.~\ref{eq:Fock_Ham} and Ref.~\cite{abouelkomsan2023metric}), which relatively raises the HF energy at $\Gamma$ point upon hole-doping.
 This enhances the existing kinetic dispersion.

 The topological transition between the $C=1$ state and the $C=-2$ state is mediated by gap closures at the $M$ points.
 In particular, interactions favor the Bloch state with pseudoinversion eigenvalue $\mathcal{I}=+1$ (see Table~\ref{tab:symm_eigvals}).
 Further increasing the interaction strength leads to band inversions at the $K,K'$ points, where the Bloch states with $\mathcal{C}_{3z}=1$ are favored (see Table~\ref{tab:symm_eigvals}).
 This results in the $C=0$ phase for the smallest values of $\epsilon_r$.